Skip to main content

 If you are living in the UK on a British National (Overseas) visa you will not qualify for Home (UK) fees under the current regulations set by the UK Government.

-You will likely become eligible for Home (UK) fees if you are granted Indefinite Leave to Remain (ILR) having stayed in the UK for five years.
-However, you must hold this status before you start your course for this to apply.
+You will likely become eligible for Home (UK) fees if you (or a parent or guardian) are granted Indefinite Leave to Remain (ILR), having stayed in the UK for five years.
+You will need to meet the relevant residency requirements at the start of your course - typically by living in the UK for at least three years before you start.

-Changing your fee status after offer or as a current student
+Changing your fee status after offer before you start

 We will let you know what your status is in your offer letter.
 In some cases, we may ask you for additional information or ask you to fill in a Fee Status Questionnaire before we make a decision.
 It is very important that you provide us with full information before you become a registered student.